West Bottoms

 The West Bottoms is a historic industrial neighborhood of Kansas City, Missouri, immediately west of downtown and straddling the border of Kansas City, Missouri and Kansas City, Kansas.
 At the confluence of the Missouri River and the Kansas River, it faces Kaw Point, an early campsite of the Lewis and Clark Expedition.
-The region was originally settled by the native tribes, and this spot was permanently settled as French Bottoms in the early 1800s by François Chouteau for his trade with the tribes and early American pioneers.
+The region was originally settled by the native tribes, and this spot was permanently settled as part of French Bottoms in the early 1800s by François Chouteau for his trade with the tribes and early American pioneers.
 It is one of the oldest areas of the metro along with Westport.
 Its neighboring Quality Hill neighborhood is a historical center of the pioneer Town of Kansas, which became Kansas City, Missouri.

 The West Bottoms is mostly characterized by brick high-rise historical industrial buildings, built in the early 1900s for major regional stockyards, train yards, and factories.
 Most of these were converted into art galleries, restaurants, shops, apartments, and corporate offices.
 Its antique shops and haunted house attractions are very popular.

 History

-The West Bottoms had Kansas City's first Union Depot.
-It had the Kansas City Live Stock Exchange and Kansas City Stockyards (now defunct), which prompted the huge annual American Royal livestock show at Kemper Arena, the site of the 1976 Republican National Convention.
-From the 1870s, it had a large industrial district of factories which produced plows and tractors, many still standing, including the Oliver Building, the Nichols and Shepard Building, and the John Deere Building.